Teachers reward pupils with Gangnam Style performance

 Mr Hughes said schools, especially ones such as his own - which is labelled as requiring improvement by Ofsted - were under a great deal of pressure to improve.

 He added: "I think sometimes it's important that we develop strong relationships with young people.

 "It's not just about authority.
-We have to get them to see that we are human, and I think a bit of fun can help relieve the stresses and the strains."'Out with a bang'
+We have to get them to see that we are human, and I think a bit of fun can help relieve the stresses and the strains."